Autovw/AdvancedNetheriteFabric/README.md

 The goal of the mod is to extend the vanilla Minecraft experience by adding more goals to achieve.

 For more information visit the [Advanced Netherite Wiki](https://github.com/Autovw/AdvancedNetherite/wiki)!

+Thanks [LizterZapZap](https://twitter.com/LizterZapZap) for creating the new "Advanced Netherite" logo!

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
 ### ✅ Features